metadata toggle

 Operator warnings

 Penicillins and cephalosporins may cause hypersensitivity (allergy) following injection, inhalation, ingestion or skin contact.
-Hypersensitivity to penicillins may lead to cross sensitivity to cephalosporin and vice versa.
+Hypersensitivity to penicillins may lead to cross sensitivity to cephalosporins and vice versa.
 Allergic reactions to these substances may occasionally be serious.

 Wash hands after using the cleaning towels and wear protective gloves if skin irritation due to isopropyl alcohol is known or suspected.